mikegoatly/lifti/docs/content/en/docs/Searching/lifti-query-syntax.md

 The `~` operator requires that words must be within 5 words of one another.
 This can value can be controlled by specifying a number, e.g. `~4` to restrict to only returning results within 4 words of one another.

-`cheese ~ cake` will return items containing the words `"cheese"` and `"cake"` in either order, up to 5 words apart, e.g. `"the cake was made with cheese"` and `"I like cheese and cake"` would both match, but `"cake is never to be considered a substitute for cheese"` would not.
+`cheese ~ cake` will return documents containing the words `"cheese"` and `"cake"` in either order, up to 5 words apart, e.g. `"the cake was made with cheese"` and `"I like cheese and cake"` would both match, but `"cake is never to be considered a substitute for cheese"` would not.

 ---